reubenstr/ElectroPup/README.md

 - I2S for sound driver (future barks 🐶)
 - SBUS to use RC transmitter if BLE gamepad fails in RF conjected areas

-The current version of the Auxiliary Board was designed to be quick to assemble (hence the STM32 dev board) to make the board more accessible for builders with non-advanced skills.
+The current version of the Auxiliary Board uses a STM32 Black Pill dev board for quicker development and assembly since there will likely be future revisions with more advanced features such as built in speaker amplifier.

 # 🏋️ Motors